ESSENTIALS OF DIAGNOSIS

 A diagnosis of PCOS must meet three criteria: (1) androgen excess with clinical hyperandrogenism or elevated serum free or total testosterone; (2) ovarian dysfunction with oligoanovulation or polycystic ovary morphology; and (3) absence of other causes of testosterone excess or anovulation such as pregnancy, thyroid dysfunction, 21-hydroxylase deficiency, neoplastic testosterone secretion, Cushing syndrome, or hyperprolactinemia.

 Affected women usually have signs of hyperandrogenism, including hirsutism, acne, or male-pattern thinning of scalp hair; this persists after natural menopause.
 However, women of East Asian ancestry are less likely to exhibit hirsutism.
 Most women also have elevated serum testosterone or free testosterone levels.
 About 70% of affected women have polycystic ovaries on pelvic ultrasound and 50% have oligomenorrhea or amenorrhea with anovulation.
 Of note, about 30% of women with PCOS do not have cystic ovaries and 25–30% of normal menstruating women have cystic ovaries.

 Obesity and high serum insulin levels (due to insulin resistance) contribute to the syndrome in 70% of women.
 The serum LH:FSH ratio is often greater than 2.0.
 Both adrenal and ovarian androgen hypersecretion are commonly present.
-Women with PCOS have a 35% risk of ...
+Women with PCOS have ...